Ice vs Heat for Treating Your

 Applying cold can restrict blood flow and stiffen / tighten soft tissue.
 Cold is NOT a good treatment method for your ankle when the tissue is already tight and constricted, because the cold will just stiffen the tissue further.

-Instead, use a therapy that will increase blood flow, like the Achilles T•Shellz Wrap (Deep Tissue Rehab), to relieve tightened and constricted tendons and muscles.
-Deep Tissue Rehab used at this time will help make your soft tissue elastic and pliable for activity (reaching, athletics, or working).
+Instead, use a therapy that will increase blood flow, like the Achilles T•Shellz Wrap (Deep Tissue Therapy), to relieve tightened and constricted tendons and muscles.
+Deep Tissue Therapy used at this time will help make your soft tissue elastic and pliable for activity (reaching, athletics, or working).

 When To Use a Cold Compress or Ice Pack to Treat Your Achilles

 Cold compression works best to relieve pain, swelling and inflammation for new injuries, re-injury and during immediate post surgery recovery.
 Cold therapy should also be used during the first 24 - 72 hours of treatment, combined with resting your injury.

 If you've been suffering for some time with a chronic achilles tendon injury you should only use cold after activity causes you more pain or triggers more inflammatory response symptoms (red, hot, inflamed, swollen).
 This would be when your Achilles and ankle start to hurt at the end of the day after you've been on your feet, active in athletics, or performing any other tasks that has put a lot of weight or stress on your achilles tendon.
 When used at this time cold becomes a natural / organic pain reliever, treating the site where you feel the pain.

 Sometimes we feel pain while doing a certain activity - should you still use cold?
 Too much cold therapy can reduce your ability to heal correctly, because cold is a short term pain reliever not a deep tissue healer.

 Cold Therapy slows nerve and cell function - reducing swelling that blocks blood vessels from doing their job.